b0gdaniy/uniswap-v2/docs/index.md

 Optimized swaps for full exchange of tokens

+_Inherits the UniswapV2 implementation
-_Inherits the UniswapV2 Babylonian library and Pair interface implentation_
+the UniswapV2 Babylonian library and Pair interface implentation_

 ### optimalSwap